baerengraben/ioBroker.swiss-weather-api/README.md

 ## Changelog

 ### 0.3.0
-* (baerengraben)  Change from Scheduled Adapter to Deamon Adapter.
+* (baerengraben)  Change from Scheduled Adapter to Deamon Adapter(https://github.com/baerengraben/iobroker.swiss-weather-api/issues/11).
 The query interval is now configurable by parameter.
 The first query is made 10s after the adapter was started.
 Attention: For installing this version, please delete the older adapter version completely and install it again.

 ### 0.2.3
 * (baerengraben) Update Dependencies